Kilgore News Herald

+The Kilgore News Herald (KNH) (Note: Also referred to as the News Herald or historically as the Kilgore Daily News and the Kilgore Herald.
+The newspaper's official website is news-herald.com.) is an American daily newspaper founded in 1940, headquartered in the city of Henderson.
+The Kilgore News Herald covers domestic, national, international news, local news, sports, business, government, and community events.
+Formed in 1940 through the consolidation of the Kilgore Daily News (established in 1931) and the Kilgore Herald (founded in 1935), it emerged during the East Texas oil boom and has since become a key source of local journalism.

 History

 The newspaper was established in 1930 as the Kilgore Daily News during the peak of the East Texas oil boom, which transformed Kilgore from a town of 800 to over 10,000 residents within months.
 Early editions emphasized oil-industry news with mottos like "Capital of the World's Greatest Oil Field."

 In 1935, it merged with the Kilgore Herald to form the Kilgore News Herald.
 The Devall family owned the paper from 1940 to 1979, during which it operated as a daily broadsheet with peak circulation exceeding 5,000 copies.

 Established in 1930.
 Lyde Williford Devall and Charles K. Devall owned and published the Kilgore News Herald from 1940 to 1979.
 In 2018, Bluebonnet Publishing sold the newspaper to M. Roberts Media, as part of a strategic move to enhance local news coverage and facilitate a transition into a digitally integrated noting the newspaper's "historic roots stretching back to the early days of the East Texas oil boom," highlighting its longstanding role and its important history. then was acquired by Carpenter Media Group in 2024.